UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 ---

-Some of the functions that we use to create arrays have the ability for us to specify them with multi-dimensions:
+Some of the functions that we use to create arrays have the ability for us to specify them with multi-dimensions. `np.zeros()` is an function that accepts a tuple with the shape of our desired array.
+In this case, an array with 3 rows and 4 columns:

 ``` python
 np.zeros((3,4))